 In addition to developing a strong social media presence, Khanpour wants to increase the Atlanta chapter’s participation in public outreach to educate and inform the public about Nuclear Energy and the positive impact it has on our future.
 Khanpour plans on engaging with elementary/middle schools by doing book readings and teaching them basic nuclear energy through fun hands-on activities.
 She is also exploring ways to engage with various colleges to encourage and excite young graduates to get involved and pursue careers in the Nuclear industry.

-The national NAYGN organization has a large focus on education at all ages.
+The national NAYGN organization has a large focus on education for all ages.
 They prove that the more you know, the more you can promote change and support your local community.
 They even took the time to develop two children’s books that local chapters such as ours can read when presenting at schools to get young children excited and engaged about nuclear energy and how it works to power the activities they enjoy in their daily lives.

 “I am passionate about NAYGN because I believe in the nuclear industry and share NAYGN’s vision of developing leaders to energize the future of nuclear!”